intersystems-community/irisdemo-demo-appointmentsms/README.md

 Start with [this video](https://youtu.be/04msxC1F-hs) demo on YouTube (if you haven't already watched it).

+**WARNING:** A previous version of this demo used the namespace "USER".
+Now it is running on the namespace "APPINT".
+So, when watching the video, when you see "USER", please use "APPINT" instead.*

 ## Build it yourself!

 Now that you have watched the demo, you can watch [this second video](https://youtu.be/lp5iNE6WUhc) and take two different paths: